cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 IBC works over a distributed network.
 Thus, it might be that IBC needs to rely on potentially faulty relayers to relay messages between ledgers.
 Additionally, cross-chain communication requires handling instances where a packet does not get sent to its destination on time or at all.

-For this reason, packets must specify a `TimeoutHeight` and/or `TimeoutTimestamp` (as mentioned before), after which a packet is no longer successfully received on the destination chain.
-Once the timeout is reached, a proof-of-packet timeout can be submitted to the packet-sending chain to then timeout the packet.
-To timeout a packet, for example, the packet send changes could be rolled back.
+When a timeout is reached, a proof-of-packet timeout can be submitted to the original chain, which can then perform the application-specific logic to timeout the packet (by rolling back the packet send changes - refunding senders any locked funds, and so on).

-IBC writes a packet receipt for each sequence it has received in the unordered channel.
-In **ordered** channels, a timeout of a single packet in the channel closes the channel.
-With **unordered** channels, packets can be received in any order.
+In ORDERED channels, a timeout of a single packet in the channel closes the channel.
+In the UNORDERED case, packets can be received in any order.
+IBC writes a packet receipt for each sequence it has received in the UNORDERED channel.

 ### Acknowledgement